ROCm/MITuna/tuna/example/doc/Tuning.md

   ./tuna/example/load_job.py -a gfx908 -n 120 -l my_label --session_id 1

 This steps loads jobs in the *job* table.
-These jobs will be picked up for execution in the next step.
+ThNoneese jobs will be picked up for execution in the next step.
 Once these jobs are completed their status will be updated to 'completed' or 'errored'.

 The first tuning step: